 On August 30, Daun resolved to attack Zieten.
 Daun's plan called for an advance of Beck's Corps from Wiesen to the defile of Buschmuhle on the road to Sagan behind the Prussian lines, for Esterhazy's Corps to march from Sommerfeld against the Prussian right flank and for Daun himself to attack frontally with the Austrian Main Army.
 Meanwhile, the Russian Army had marched to Lieberose on his way to Saxony.

-On September 3 or 4, Prince Henri quitted Sagan and moved southward for a stroke at the Austrian magazines in Bohemia and Lusatia.
+On September 3 or 4, Prince Heinrich quitted Sagan and moved southward for a stroke at the Austrian magazines in Bohemia and Lusatia.

-On September 5, Daun heard of the capture of Dresden by the Reichsaemee assisted by Macquire.
+On September 5, Daun heard of the capture of Dresden by the Reichsarmee assisted by Maquire.
 From Triebel, he sent these news to Saltykov at Lieberose.
 Daun then quitted his camp at Sorau and marched to Spremberg to cover his conquests in Saxony.

-On September 7, Prince Henri reached Löwenberg (present-day Lwówek Śląski) where he joined Stutterheim's Corps.
+On September 7, Prince Heinrich reached Löwenberg where he joined Stutterheim's Corps.
 Zieten was detached on Marklissa with 11 bns and 25 sqns to chase de Ville from Lauban and to threaten the nearby Austrian magazines.

-On September 8, Prince Henri pushed Zieten and Stutterheim forward into the Zittau Country, first of all upon Friedland.
+On September 8, Prince Heinrich pushed Zieten and Stutterheim forward into the Zittau Country, first of all upon Friedland.

 On September 10, Stutterheim hastened on to Zittau.
 He could not captured the town but heard that a supply convoy had just left the place since one day and was heading for Bohemia.
 Stutterheim immediately pursued the convoy.